budouyarn/Arknight-Themed-Web-App/replit.md

 ## Overview

-This is a wedding seating chart application themed around the Arknights game universe, featuring Terra map locations and faction-based guest organization.
-The application allows guests to search for their assigned table by name or faction, with an Arknights-inspired UI aesthetic adapted for a wedding context using white themes and geometric design elements.
+This project is an Arknights-themed wedding seating chart application.
+It allows guests to find their assigned tables using an interactive map of Terra, featuring faction-based organization and an Arknights-inspired UI adapted for a wedding context.
+The application includes guest search, table management for administrators, and a unique visual design integrating geometric elements and character-specific aesthetics.

 ## User Preferences